rukayatcarew007/landing-page/README.md

 # landing-page
-landing page using html and css
+my landing page using html and css